Skip to main content

 A woman riding a beryl bike on a Westminster street, with flats and trees on the left hand side of the image

-There is a wide range of models, with two, three wheels even four wheels, with a loading box or flatbed bay in the front or at the rear.
+There is a wide range of models, with two, three, or even four wheels, with a loading box or flatbed bay in the front or at the rear.
 Some types come with a battery-powered motor that assists pedalling when carrying heavier loads and to get up steep hills.

 A growing number of businesses and households in London and around the country have successfully switched all or some of their trips and deliveries from a car or van to a cargo bike.
-This reduces their carbon footprint, improves air quality, reduce noise pollution and, for the person riding, this provides an opportunity to fit physical exercise into an existing daily routine.
+This reduces their carbon footprint, improves air quality, reduces noise pollution, and, for the person riding, provides an opportunity to fit physical exercise into an existing daily routine.

-Using a cargo bike instead of a motor vehicle also allows the rider to make use of cycle lanes, which saves time.
+Using a cargo bike instead of a motor vehicle also allows the rider to use cycle lanes, saving time.
 The cost of hiring, owning, or running an electric cargo bike is much lower than the cost of fuelling, parking and maintaining a motor vehicle.

-Families typically use their cargo bike for the school run but they can also replace a motor vehicle in urban areas and include trips to the local parks and playgrounds and grocery run.
+Families typically use their cargo bikes for the school run, but they can also replace a motor vehicle in urban areas and include trips to the local parks, playgrounds, and grocery runs.

 Read a list of FAQs about using a cargo bike.